-Large Dolphin Caught Fishing off of Singer Island, Florida
+Large Dolphin Caught Fishing off of Jupiter, Florida

 One of the many Dolphin Fish caught throughout the year.
 The Dolphin Fish goes by many names including Dorado and Mahi Mahi.